Present

 It’s time to show people the ins and outs of your research.
 We’ve put together a suite of ways to present your work.
 Each piece will help you organize your thoughts and better express your ideas to the judges.
 This year, all students will submit abstracts, posters, and videos online on the following dates.
 Scroll to learn more about each!

-SCHEDULE for the 2024 MSSF
+SCHEDULE for the 2025 MSSF

-Saturday, March 23, 2024 | University of Maine
+Saturday, March 29, 2025 | University of New England, Portland Campus

 We’ll give students an overview of the day and set the stage for a great event.
 Students should have their posters set up by 8:30.